Flow Cytometry Core Methods

 - Wash once, adding 4 mL of complete media and centrifuge 500 X g for 5 to 7 minutes.

-- Add 2 to 3 ug of FITC labeled secondary antibody in 50‒100 μl of complete media and incubate 30 minutes on ice.
+- Add `1 to 2 ug of labeled secondary antibody in 50‒100 μl of complete media and incubate 30 minutes on ice.

 - Wash once, adding 4 mL of complete media, centrifuge 500 X g for 5 to 7 minutes.